Skip to main content

 • Ensure webhook returns 200 status for all events

-• Use valid HTTPS certificate
+• Use a valid HTTPS certificate

 Problem: Webhook receives requests but signature validation failsCauses: